MarcinKilarski/Website-Audit/seo.md

 A mobile friendly test will check the size of your clickable elements and fonts, as well as ensuring your content fits onto the screens of mobiles.

-Up to 80% of your website’s monthly visitors can come from mobile phones.
+Up to 80% of your website's monthly visitors can come from mobile phones.
 Because these users are on the go, they will tend to be less patient when loading your pages.
 If your website is difficult to navigate or to read on a small screen, users will more than likely head to your competitors.
 Needless to say, this can have a significant impact on your business revenue.

-Your website should always aim to meet all of Google’s mobile friendly requirements, otherwise it may not even appear in the search results when a user is searching for your products and services on a mobile.
+Your website should always aim to meet all of Google's mobile friendly requirements, otherwise it may not even appear in the search results when a user is searching for your products and services on a mobile.

 ### 4.2.
 PageSpeed Insights